cjneely10/EukMetaSanity/docs/source/index.rst

 ==================================
 **EukMetaSanity** is packaged with three pipelines:

-``run`` accepts a directory of FASTA files and outputs a series of gene annotations in GFF3 and FASTA format.

-Eukaryotic gene annotation requires additional calculation that is not present in prokaryotic annotation.
-Specifically, the ``run`` pipeline will:
+The ``run`` pipeline is the first step in eukaryotic annotation.
+Specifically, it will:

 * Provide an initial taxonomy assignment by searching combined OrthoDB and MMETSP databases.
 * Mask repetitive regions using data from NCBI and/or ab-initio predicted repeats.